HOME • SEARCH • EMAIL • ABOUT

 "Lipang aso" and its other common names are shared by two species of differing Genus: (1) Lipang-aso (Fleurya interrupta): lopa, lipang-kastila (2) Lipa (Laportea meyeniana): lipai, lipang-kalabaw, lipang-lalaki, lipang-doton, lopa, lupa.
 Both possess stinging hairs and can cause intense itching on contact.
 Fleurya interrupta is a weed=herb, up to 1.3 meters high; Laportea meyeniana, a shrub or small tree growing to a height of 3-5 meters.
 Ramie (Boehmeria nivea), also is referred to as "lipang-aso."

-Boehmeria nivea (L.) Gaudich. is an accepted name.
-The Plant List
+Boehmeria nivea (L.) Gaudich. is an accepted species.
+KEW: Plants of the World Online

 Other vernacular names